BunkyoWesterns/BunkyoFarm/client/README.md

 #### **Store Class**

 The `Store` class provides a key-value storage system for exploits, allowing you to save and retrieve centralized data during execution.
+The key value store is different for each exploit id.
+You can use it to store some data you need to save and change for every exploit execution.

 ```python
 from exploitfarm import Store